sara-nl/rdm-training-datasupporters-april-2024/Analysis-and-compute-flows/README.md

 ```
 There is a good chance you found aliens in this dataset.
 This is HUGE!
 We think this should be independently cross-checked by another researcher!

-> **_Food for thought:_**
+> **_Food for thought to ask to researchers:_**
 > * You downloaded an existing dataset and ran some analysis on it.
 Would you be able to do it one year from now?
 > * If someone wants to reproduce your results, would they be able to do so?
-Think input data, software, data analysis pipelines, etc. Are researchers even allowed to have access to your output data?
+Think input data, software, data analysis pipelines, etc. Are other researchers even allowed to have access to your output data?
 > * You recall how the 'finding of the dataset' went wrong when we searched for datasets with aliens?
 How can you ensure your dataset can be found in a much easier way?